Skip to main content

 #

 The first output bit represents the lowest bit.
 By examining its permutations, you’ll notice they match the output of the Odd Number of Signals challenge.
-Use that logic for the first bit.
+Use that logic for the first bit, which makes sense, as this outputs positively if the output is an odd number (1 or 3)

 #

-This bit is identical to the Double Trouble solution.
+This bit is identical to the Double Detection solution.
 Connect it accordingly to the second output bit.
+This will always be true if the expected output value is 2 or above, except 4, which is handled via the third bit.

 #